mobilecoinfoundation/mcips/text/0030-standardized-sender-sig.md

 as the signer does not know the root of the `public_key` or `target_key` of `TxOut`'s relative to the ristretto basepoint.
-The signer does know the root relative to some of the public subaddress keys of the recipient, but such a signature cannot be verified by someone who does not know who the recipient.
+The signer does know the root relative to some of the public subaddress keys of the recipient, but such a signature cannot be verified by someone who does not know who the recipient is.

 The modification from MCIP #18 seems to be the simplest change we can make that makes a signature like this possible, and that modification already has good motivations.